Sapphica/CrystalLCD/README.md

 Crystal-LCD is a **glass-style telemetry HUD** for a dedicated 1920×480 LCD panel.
 It’s built to sit under the main display and show **everything that actually matters** while gaming or stress-testing:

+- ⭐ **AMD star-core tracking**, including real-time core-parking detection and a **gold 3XD indicator** when a V-Cache star core activates
 - CPU clocks, temps, utilization, power, overclock indicator
 - GPU clocks, temps, VRAM usage, PCIe link speed, power draw
 - FPS (live + rolling average) with layout switching at high framerates
 - Pump RPM, radiator temperature (current + max)
 - Per-drive SMART health, lifespan, and temperature
 - System uptime, RAM usage, top CPU process

 All of this is driven through **Rainmeter + HWiNFO + MSI Afterburner + plugins**, wired together by a single  `CrystalTelemetry.ini` and `GIF.ini`.